Software Engineer - Wallin Farms

 Each year, Wallin Farms employees spend several weeks manually entering scale tickets from the year’s harvest into Excel.
 After my encounter with the process, I realized it could be automated with the use of scripting languages like Python and OCR engines like Google Vision.

-So, I created a tool called SnapScale that turns images of scale tickets into Excel reports effectively reducing weeks' worth of manual entry to hours’ worth of photography.
+So, I created a tool called SnapScale that turns images of scale tickets into Excel reports effectively reducing weeks worth of manual entry to just a few hours.

 Video preview

-To streamline the use of SnapScale within the company, I created a website so employees can use the tool at any time, anywhere.
+To streamline the use of SnapScale within the company, I created wallinfarms.us so employees can use the tool at any time, anywhere.

 Video preview